 - Cushing’s syndrome - causes acne, fatty deposits in the face and stretch marks across the body

 - diabetes (or they may worsen existing diabetes)

 - high blood pressure

 - glaucoma and cataracts (eye conditions)

-- mental health problems, such as depression, suicidal thoughts, anxiety, confusion and hallucinations – see your GP if you experience any of these problems
+- mental health problems - like depression, suicidal thoughts, anxiety, confusion and hallucinations

 - reduced growth in children